whitevamp/civitai-image-scraper/README.md

 To use the enhanced script, follow these steps:

 1. Clone the repository.
-2. Install dependencies from 'requirements.txt'. 'pip install -r requirements.txt'
+2. Install dependencies from 'requirements.txt'. `pip install -r requirements.txt`
 3. Replace the 'api_key' variable with your Civitai API key.
 Line 37
 4. Specify the desired directory in the 'directory' variable.
 Line 18
 5. Specify the desired parent directory in the 'parent_dir' variable.
 Line 24